Antiz96/arch-update/README.md

 Exit Codes:
 0  OK
 1  Invalid option
-2  No privilege elevation method (sudo or doas) is installed 3  Error when launching the Arch-Update systray applet 4  User didn't gave the confirmation to proceed
+2  No privilege elevation method (sudo, doas or run0) is installed 3  Error when launching the Arch-Update systray applet 4  User didn't gave the confirmation to proceed
 5  Error when updating the packages